 - Abuse – Of all the various types of nursing home negligence, abuse should make your blood boil the most.
 Nursing home abuse is characterized by purposeful act or acts that are grossly negligent.
 Nursing home abuse includes physical assault and battery, sexual acts, false imprisonment, and deprivation of the basic necessities like food, water, and medicine.
 This is not the biggest problem in nursing homes.
-Usually the problem is not evil, but pure neglect and indifference.
+Usually, the problem is not evil, but pure neglect and indifference.

 - Neglect – Nursing home neglect does not always manifest itself through intentional acts.
 Rather, neglect is typically found in scenarios where nursing home staff have a duty to ensure the safety and health of patients and fail to do so.
-There are different types of neglect: such as: emotional neglect, personal hygiene neglect, and medical neglect.
+There are different types of neglect: such as emotional neglect, personal hygiene neglect, and medical neglect.
 This form of negligence can be committed by staff, orderlies, or really any employee who has a duty to ensure the health and proper care of a nursing home resident.

 - Malpractice – Nursing homes usually employ in-house doctors to administer medical help to residents on the spot.
 Unfortunately, given the similar age and number of residents, doctors do not give the individualized care that is actually needed.
-Granted, this is not the case with every nursing home doctor; however, the mentality among a small group of nursing home doctors seems to be contrary to how a reasonable doctor should treat patients in the elder care field.
+Granted, this is not the case with every nursing home doctor; however, the mentality of a small group of nursing home doctors seems to be contrary to how a reasonable doctor should treat patients in the elder care field.

 - Premises Liability – Premises liability usually conjures up images of slips and falls in the grocery store.
-But believe it or not, premises liability cases actually represent a fairly significant portion of nursing home negligence cases.
+But believe it or not, premises liability cases actually represent a relatively significant portion of nursing home negligence cases.
 Nursing homes are often older facilities, with equipment laying all over the place.
-Plus the care provider to patient ratio is typically just barely satisfactory, limiting supervision for patients that truly need it in order to be safe.
+Plus the care provider to patient ratio is typically just barely satisfactory, limiting supervision for patients that truly need it to be safe.
 The fact that the elderly are most susceptible to falls only exacerbates this problem.

 Nursing Home Negligence Law: Federal Regulation